Skip to content

 State your compliance requirements upfront.
 Name ISO 27001, GDPR, and any sector rules in the initial brief, and if a potential partner does not ask about compliance in the first conversation, treat it as a signal they will underestimate the work.

 Ask for a fixed-scope proof of concept before committing to a full build.
-A focused PoC over four to six weeks tells you more about realistic costs than any proposal document, because it proves or disproves feasibility, gives you real data on integration complexity, and produces a far more accurate estimate for the full build.
+A focused proof of concept tells you more about realistic costs than any proposal document, because it proves or disproves feasibility, gives you real data on integration complexity, and produces a far more accurate estimate for the work that follows.

 What a typical AI build engagement looks like